What Are Mala Beads?

 Mala Beads can be made with any type of bead.
 Traditionally they are made with different types of wood or seeds called Rudraksha.

-As a company we decided not to used wood in our Malas as some of the trees that are being used for Malas are endangered.
-Every thing we source is sustainable, ethical and Vegan.
+As a company we decided not to used the traditional woods in our Malas as some of the trees that are being used for Malas are endangered.

 Why are there 108 Beads?